 - Urgent need to urinate

-Blood in urine or semen may indicate that something more serious may be going on with your prostate.
+Most men with prostate cancer have no symptoms.
+However, some may have the symptoms mentioned above along with blood in urine or semen.
 Prostate cancer is the second most common cancer in men (second to skin cancer) and is highly treatable when caught early.
 If you have symptoms or concerns, you should seek medical attention as soon as possible to get tested and diagnosed early.
-The PSA blood test can be checked as part of your evaluation.
+If you are concerned about your prostate, have symptoms, and as part of your routine annual physical, a PSA (prostate specific antigen) blood test is often checked.
 This test is elevated in prostate cancer but can also be elevated simply due to an enlarged prostate.
-A urologist would determine the next steps needed if the results are concerning.
+Your family doctor will refer you to a urologist to determine the next steps needed if the results are concerning.

 Don't be Afraid to Talk to Your Doctor